pursh2002/Study-Group-AI-deeplearning-Saturday-by-Nurture.AI-2018/week 3 jan 13.md

 Please Compare your performance with the authors performance.
 Write a Brief description about how you did it ?
 Task 2 : Theory Questions

 1) Similarity and Difference Between Domain Adaptation and Transfer Learning?
 2) What is Bias?
 How does it affect the performance of the model?
 3) How does lr_find() work ?
 (If Interested)

+cycle multiplyer ------

+Process

+input data
+data agumentation
+find learning rate
+pre compute = true
+train last layer

+computer vision is amalgation of many domain,it works on statistical computation

+CNN --- segmentation task

+## Image classification pipeline

+challanges: view point varation , background variation

+collect a dataset of images and label

+nearest neighbour classifier - distance metric to compare distance

+value of k
+distance metric
+l2 eculadian distance

+setting hyperparameters (not recommended) choose hyperparameters split train and test choose hypermeters split data into train val and test  choose parameter on value and evaluate on test cross validation  (does not work always) not good for timeseries

+k-nearest on image never used ---curse of dimensanality

+In a normal

+### parameteric approach

+image ----f(x,w)----10 numbers giving class scores

+linear classifiers

+interpreating a linear classifier -- hard